CELPIP Writing: Persuasion Techniques for Argument Essays

 Appealing to Biases without Substantiation:

-Appealing to the reader's biases without providing solid evidence can lead to a weak and unconvincing argument.
+Pitfall: Appealing to the reader's biases without providing solid evidence can lead to a weak and unconvincing argument.

 Solution: If you appeal to the reader's pre-existing beliefs or values, support your claims with credible evidence.
 This demonstrates a robust foundation for your persuasive efforts.